alexusmai/laravel-purifier/README.md

 composer require alexusmai/laravel-purifier
 ```

-Add service provider to config/app.php
+If you have Laravel 5.4 or earlier version, then add service provider to config/app.php and

 ``` php
 Alexusmai\LaravelPurifier\LaravelPurifierServiceProvider::class,
 ```

-And add alias
+add alias.

 ``` php
 'Purifier' => Alexusmai\LaravelPurifier\Facades\PurifierFacade::class,